Aging Out of Foster Care: Financial Assistance & Resources

 Foster Care “Aging Out” Statistics

 It’s important for foster care children to have a plan in place because the odds are stacked against them.
-Youth who age out of foster care belong to one of most vulnerable and at-risk groups in America.
+Youth who age out of foster care belong to one of the most vulnerable and at-risk groups in America.
+With nearly 20,000 youths aging out of the system annually, that is a significant group:

-• 1-in-4 won’t graduate from high school or be able to pass their GED
+• Almost half won’t graduate from high school or be able to pass their GED.

-• 60% will be convicted of a crime
+• 60% of males will be convicted of a crime.

 • Between 3% and 10.8% of foster care alumni have a bachelor’s degree.

-Because so many leave foster care poorly prepared to pursue higher education or begin a career without adult guidance, extended foster care allows them to remain or re-enter care after turning 18, giving the child welfare system more time to help them make the transition.
+Because so many leave foster care poorly prepared to pursue higher education or begin a career without adult guidance, extended foster care allows them to remain or re-enter care after turning 18, giving the child welfare system more time to help them make the transition and develop financial goals and skills.

 Extended foster care resources vary from state to state but are designed to help young adults meet a variety of needs, such as: